United Rugby Championship Round 10

 Dragons vs Munster, today, 19.35.

-Dragons are rock bottom of the table but have lost only three players to the Welsh squad whereas Munster have lost Beirne, O’Mahony, Murray, Crowley and Nash and also have a lengthy injury list of test class players including Loughman, Kilcoyne, Niall Scannell, Kleyn, Craig Casey, Nankivell, Abrahams and Haley.
+Dragons are rock bottom of the table but have lost only three players to the Welsh squad whereas Munster have lost Tadgh Beirne, Peter O’Mahony, Conor Murray, Jack Crowley and Calvin Nash and also have a lengthy injury list of test class players including Jeremy Loughman, Dave Kilcoyne, Niall Scannell, Jean Kleyn, Craig Casey, Alex Nankivell, Thaakir Abrahams and Mike Haley.
 Last years Irish U20’s star Ben O’Connor starts and other academy players Kieran Ryan, Evan O’Connell, and Danny Sheahan (on debut) get their chance to impress.

 Dragons can be tough and physical opponents, especially at home, while Munster are coming off a good performance against Northampton but have been inconsistent.
 However, I would expect Munster to still have too much quality for the Dragons and eventually force a win.